A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Problem Statement

-Earlier work~\cite{cav18} has established (conditional) time and space lower bounds for $\bfs$; therefore it is unlikely that efficient algorithms exist for solving the problem in general.
+Earlier work~\cite{cav18} has established (conditional) time and space lower bounds for $\bfs$; therefore it is unlikely that efficient algorithms exist for solving this problem in general.
 Yet, several recent works~\cite{cav18,rsynth,rabe2,rabe3,cav20,fmsd20} have shown that $\bfs$ indeed admits practically efficient solutions for several non-trivial benchmarks.
-This motivates us to ask the following question, where we are interested only in circuits representing relational specifications over system inputs and system outputs.
+This motivates us to ask the following question, where we are interested in Boolean circuit representations of relational specifications and Skolem functions.

 \emph{Does there exist a class, say $\mathcal{C}^\star$, of circuits such that the following hold? \begin{enumerate} \item[P0:] For every circuit $G$, there is a semantically equivalent circuit $G^\star \in \mathcal{C}^\star$, i.e. $\llbracket \varphi_G \rrbracket = \llbracket \varphi_{G^\star} \rrbracket$.
 In other words, $\mathcal{C}^\star$ is not semantically constraining. \item[P1:] $\bfs$ is solvable in polynomial-time for the class $\mathcal{C}^\star$. \item[P2:] For every class $\mathcal{C}$ of circuits, \begin{itemize} \item[P2a:] $\bfs$ is solvable in polynomial-time for the class $\mathcal{C}$ iff circuits in $\mathcal{C}$ can be compiled to semantically equivalent ones in $\mathcal{C}^\star$ in polynomial-time. \item[P2b:] Relational specifications represented by circuits in $\mathcal{C}$ admit polynomial-sized Skolem function vectors iff circuits in $\mathcal{C}$ admit polynomial-sized semantically equivalent circuits in $\mathcal{C}^\star$. \end{itemize} \end{enumerate} }